Mammograms and Breast Exams at Carney Hospital

 Flexible appointments are available, including evenings and Saturday hours.
-A written prescription from a physician is not required to have a mammogram unless you are having a problem.
+A physician referral for a screening mammogram is not required.

 One out of eight women will develop breast cancer at some point in their lives.
 That's why breast exams are such an important aid in early detection, especially for women over 35.
 A mammography exam can detect a tumor long before you can feel it.
 Such early detection of breast cancer can save your life.
 It can also give you an opportunity to choose between treatment options.

 Mammogram and breast examination guidelines: